gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [PMD plugin](userguide/pmd_plugin.html) now lets you set the number of violations before the build fails.
 This can make it easier to introduce PMD into existing projects that may initially have many violations.

-If we wanted to fail the build if the number of violations is above 150, we can set [`maxFailures`](dsl/org.gradle.api.plugins.quality.Pmd.html#org.gradle.api.plugins.quality.Pmd:maxFailures) to 150.
+If you wanted to fail the build if the number of violations is above 150, you can set [`maxFailures`](dsl/org.gradle.api.plugins.quality.Pmd.html#org.gradle.api.plugins.quality.Pmd:maxFailures) to 150.

 ```
 pmd {